ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 Submit a reflection on PrairieLearn by answering the following questions:

+**1. How did you represent "no campus"?** When a building has no campus set, does your response omit the key, send it as `null`, or something else?
+What is the behaviour of a PUT request when it modifies a building with a campus but the request omits `campus`?
+Say what you chose and why, and how it affected the other features of Request 1.

-**1. A trace of one request.** For example, follow `PUT /api/v2/buildings/:buildingId` from the route registration to the point where data is written to disk, naming each part it passes through.
+**2. A trace of one request.** Follow `PUT /api/v2/buildings/:buildingId` from the route registration to the point where data is written to disk, naming each part it passes through.
 A numbered list is fine.

-**2. How did you represent "no campus"?** When a building has no campus set, does your response omit the key, send it as `null`, or something else?
-Say what you chose and why, and how it affected the other features of Request 1.

 **3. For your changes to the `PUT /api/v2/buildings/:buildingId`, identify each class and function you touched, and how you found each one.** Searching for keywords?
 Following a call chain?
 Running it and reading the error?
 Guessing? (or even, **gasps**, AI?).
 You can also include the places you changed something and then